twillis209/zinb_analysis/notes.md

 Upon examination of the data needed for figure S12, I am starting to doubt that the simulation code ran correctly.
 Not sure if the cell/sample-level intercept has been included correctly where required, for example.

 We could resimulate things *without* filtering?

+Pressing forward at the moment and trying to get a result for everything, after which I will take stock.

+##### S9 code

+	[1] 50
+	[1] 100
+	[1] 500
+	[1] 1000
+	[1] 5000
+	[1] 10000
+	Warning messages:
+	1: In cbind(...) :
+	  number of rows of result is not a multiple of vector length (arg 3)
+	2: In cbind(...) :
+	  number of rows of result is not a multiple of vector length (arg 3)
+	3: In cbind(...) :
+	  number of rows of result is not a multiple of vector length (arg 3)
+	4: In cbind(...) :
+	  number of rows of result is not a multiple of vector length (arg 3)
+	5: In cbind(...) :
+	  number of rows of result is not a multiple of vector length (arg 3)
+	6: In cbind(...) :
+	  number of rows of result is not a multiple of vector length (arg 3) Error in rbind(deparse.level, ...) :
+	  numbers of columns of arguments do not match
+	Calls: do.call ... standardGeneric -> eval -> eval -> eval -> rbind -> rbind
+	Execution halted

 ### fig5-S10-S11-S15-S9